 The School of Mathematics attracts and retains excellent students in Mathematics, but this is not the end point.
-We recognize that young people change when they move away to University.
+We recognise that young people change when they move away to University.
 Therefore the School offers a number of prizes and awards (£250-£500 each) during our programmes to recognise promising and distinguished students.

 In addition, the University has in its gift a number of scholarships for second and subsequent year students for which the School can make nominations (in competition with nominees from other Schools in the Science/Engineering group).